bitwalker/swarm/README.md

 `Swarm.publish/2`, and/or call all processes in a group and collect results (i.e. `call`) with `Swarm.multi_call/2` or `Swarm.multi_call/3`.
 Leaving a group can be done with `Swarm.leave/2`, but will automatically be done when a process dies.
 Join/leave can be used to do pubsub like things, or perform operations over a group of related processes.

+## Debugging/Troubleshooting

+By configuring Swarm with `debug: true` and setting Logger's log level to `:debug`, you can get much more information about what it is doing during operation to troubleshoot issues.
+To get even more verbose logs, you can configure Swarm's tracing mode via `debug_opts: [:trace]`.
+These options are valid `:sys` tracing options, `:trace` is probably the most useful.

+To dump the tracker's state, you can use `:sys.get_state(Swarm.Tracker)` or `:sys.get_status(Swarm.Tracker)`.
+The former will dump the tracker state including what nodes it's tracking, what nodes are in the hash ring, and the state of the interval tree clock.
+The latter will dump more detailed process info, including the current function and it's arguments.
+This is particularly useful if it appears that the tracker is stuck and not doing anything.
+If you do find such things, please gist all of these results and open an issue so that I can fix these issues if they arise.

 ## Example